yukiarimo/yuna-ai/README.md

 - Python 3.10+
 - Flask 2.3+
 - Flask Cors
+- NVIDIA GPU or Apple Silicon

 ### Installation and Running
 To install Yuna AI, follow these steps:
 1. Clone the Yuna AI repository to your local machine using `git clone https://github.com/yukiarimo/yuna-ai.git`.
-2. Make sure you have Python 3.10 or later installed.
+2. Make sure you have installed Python 3.10 or later.
 4. Open the terminal and navigate to the project directory.
 5. Run the installation and startup script with the command `sh index.sh`.

-To start using AI, do the following:
-1. Go to the terminal
+Optionally, you can run the `python menu.py` command to start the installation and startup scripts for the UI.
-2. Run the `python index.py` command in the main directory to start the WebUI.
+6. Run the `python index.py` command in the main directory to start the WebUI.
-3. Go to the `locahost:4848`.
+7. Go to the `locahost:4848`.
-4. Done!
+8. Done!

 > Note: port and directory or file names can depend on your configuration.